 Many years ago we started our own family tradition: we, our immediate family, have Christmas breakfast at home with some of our friends.
 Some of these friends have been enjoying this tradition with us for over 20 years.

 Each year I bake a box of sweet treats or make jars of pickle, relish or lemon curd as a small gift for each person that joins us at 7 am on Christmas morning.
 Breakfast includes bacon, eggs, pancakes, freshly squeezed juice, fruit, champagne and (importantly) coffee.

-When Amy asked me to author this blog, I did a quick impromptu family survey of everyone’s favourite Christmas homemade goodie and what was the first thing that came to mind when I said old fashioned homemade Christmas goodie….
+When Amy asked me to author this blog, I did a quick impromptu family survey of everyone’s old fashioned Christmas favourites.

 Why not start your own ‘family tradition’ this Christmas?
-We did, while it was hard in the early years it has become something that our extended family & friends have come to expect & look forward to!
+We did, while it was hard in the early years it has become something that our extended family and friends have come to expect and look forward to!

-To get you started on your Christmas baking, below are two recipes for go-to old fashioned Christmas treats.
+To get you started on your Christmas baking, below are two recipes for go-to old fashioned Christmas favourites.

 (aka The Baking Monkey)

 250grams butter, at room temperature

 1/3 cup castor sugar

 1. Cream butter and sugar until light and creamy in a mix master at high speed.